New Speedgoat Mid GTX 2 vs. Speedgoat Mid WP

 While we found that the thick sole is an overall benefit to the boot, the sole is not a uniform thickness.
 Instead, there are some cut-outs that likely exist to shave weight, though these make it easier for sharp rocks and other objects to poke into the footbed.
 This was most noticeable on rocky trails.

 The Hoka ONE ONE Speedgoat is the lightest-duty hiking boot in this review, and while that weight loss pays dividends when putting down challenging miles, there are some drawbacks.
 The biggest of those is the loss of stability that results from the lower cut and the lighter material used in the upper.
-The upper has relatively little stability on its own, in contrast to a leather boot like the Keen Targhee II, so they should be laced snugly to utilize the natural structure of the foot itself, otherwise, they feel very soft and sloppy.
+The upper has relatively little stability on its own, in contrast to a leather boot, so they should be laced snugly to utilize the natural structure of the foot itself, otherwise, they feel very soft and sloppy.

 Because these soles are soft, and the stability is somewhat lacking, these boots are best worn for on-trail endeavors.

-As with the other Hoka ONE ONE model in this review, the Tor Ultra Hi WP, the Speedgoat uses an aggressive Vibram lug pattern that is not incredibly deep when compared with the heavy set lugs like found on the Scarpa Zodiac Plus GTX, but performs admirably in a range of conditions.
+As with another Hoka ONE ONE model in this review, the Speedgoat uses an aggressive Vibram lug pattern that is not incredibly deep when compared with models with heavy set lugs but performs admirably in a range of conditions.
 We tested these on dry and dusty trails, on muddy and wet surfaces and even on short stretches of firm snow and were not let down.
 Only in instances where edging ability is required do they show some deficiencies.
-The wide 4.75" forefoot gives a stable platform in general, though has a tendency to roll when edging on less than half of the width of the boot.
+The wide 4.75" forefoot gives a stable platform in general, though it has a tendency to roll when edging on less than half of the width of the boot.

 Unlike the Tor Ultra Hi, these boots have a cutout sole.
 This lightens them up but makes them vulnerable to pointy objects on the trail.

 We verified the weight of the Speedgoat Mid WP at 1.68 pounds per pair in a size 11.
-This is remarkably light, and shaves a third of a pound off each foot when compared with the next lightest boot in this review, the Salomon X Ultra 3 Mid GTX.
+This is remarkably light, and it really it noticeable.

 This low weight translates into less fatigue at the end of a long day of hiking.
 These boots do fast and light better than most any boot out there.